PumpkinSeed/locker/README.md

 ### Releasing the lock

-The fourth argument to `Lock` is a `quit` channel.
+The third argument to `Lock` is a `quit` channel.
 Push anything into this channel to kill the locking, which will delete the locked key from the etcd.

 ```go
 client.Unlock(key, quit)